swt30/thesis/chapters/03-models/03-models.md

   Here I show mass--radius relations for multi-layer planets: an iron core with silicate and (in all but the first panel) water layers.
   I show the Earth-like iron-silicate core in each panel for comparison.
   All the watery planets are larger than the dry case owing to the lower density of water.
-  Surface temperature variation affects the radius of a watery planet by a different amount in each case, and it can more than double the radius for low-mass planets.
+  Surface temperature variation affects the radius of a watery planet by a different amount in each case, and it can nearly double the radius for low-mass planets.
   Because the iron and silicate layers are isothermal, this variation is due solely to temperature effects in the water layer.
-  I fixed the silicate:iron mass ratio at 2:1 and set the surface pressure to $10^7\,$Pa ($100\,$bar).
+  I fixed the silicate:iron mass ratio at $2$:$1$ and set the surface pressure to $10^7\,$Pa ($100\,$bar).
   The temperature contours are in steps of $100\,$K from $300$--$1000\,$K.
 ](water-fraction-panels){#fig:composition-variation}